Lisps6 MINUTE READ

 Tips for correcting an interdental lisp

 The tongue should go behind the front teeth.
-It should barely touch the “bumpy part” of the mouth right behind your teeth, also called the alveolar ridge.
+It should barely touch the “bumpy part” of the mouth right behind your teeth, called the alveolar ridge.
 When the tongue is in the correct position and you begin to push air gently out, the air should flow smoothly right over the tongue and out the front of your mouth.

 • For quick practice, work with your child in front of the mirror.
 Watch closely how their teeth and mouth move when saying the /s/ or /z/ sound.